Jennifer Wilber is an author and freelance writer from Ohio. She holds a B.A. in creative writing and English.

 Who Should Not Become a Substitute Teacher?

 Substitute teaching isn’t for everyone.
-If you don’t want to work with children, are the primary breadwinner for your family, don’t like the idea of travelling to different locations each day, or need stable full-time employment with benefits, you might not want to become a substitute teacher.
+If you don’t want to work with children, are the primary breadwinner for your family, don’t like the idea of traveling to different locations each day, or need stable full-time employment with benefits, you might not want to become a substitute teacher.

 Unless you are employed by multiple substitute teacher staffing agencies, you won’t be able to work full time.
 You will likely be limited to up to 30 hours a week so that the school districts are not required to offer health benefits (in Ohio, at least, you do get retirement benefits as a part-time substitute teacher.
 Check with your state’s Board of Education to find out about retirement benefits in your state).
-If you don’t have another means of income, or a spouse who is the primary breadwinner in your household, you may want to consider other career paths.
+If you don’t have another means of income or a spouse who is the primary breadwinner in your household, you may want to consider other career paths.

 If you are someone who prefers to have a predictable and steady routine every day, substitute teaching probably isn’t the right career move for you.
 Substitute teachers need to be ready to travel to different schools and work with different types of students in different types of classes each day.